 - Compliance date of January 1, 2027 — For prohibiting the sale and distribution of disposable cylinders

-The EPA’s authority to prohibit disposable cylinders is currently being challenged.
-Several industry groups have filed a lawsuit to challenge the refrigerant cylinder ban and the QR code tracking requirement.
+The EPA’s authority to prohibit disposable cylinders has been challenged and struck down by a federal appeals court as of June 2023.
+Several industry groups filed a lawsuit to challenge the refrigerant cylinder ban and the QR code tracking requirement.

-Oversight and Accountability Committee Requests Information from the U.S. EPA – February 2023
+Oversight and Accountability Committee Requests Information from the U.S. EPA on the EPA Ban on Refrigerant Cylinders – February 2023

 As of February 2023, this issue in the AIM Act has escalated.
 According to the CoolingPost.com, a United States House of Representatives committed has “requested documents and communications, as well as a staff-level briefing from the EPA, regarding its actions.”